 If you're unable to acquire these specific brands, just use your favorites or whatever is available at your liquor store.
 If you absolutely aren't able to find orange curaçao do not substitute it with blue curaçao.
 You can use triple sec, which is another orange-flavored liquor although they are not the same.
 The color and sweetness is different between the two, with orange curaçao being darker and sweeter.

-Shake vigorously, then strain into an ice-filled glass (crushed or cubes will both work fine).
+Shake vigorously, then strain into an ice-filled glass.

 Traditionally Mai Tais are served in a 12-ounce double old-fashioned glass.
 I serve my HippopotoMai-Tai in a souvenir glass I purchased at Trader Sam's, but I also have another fun tiki cup (also from Disney) that I like to use.
 It's really large, and is big enough for a double drink!